 If you're planning to upgrade your finished basement, we offer a complete basement finishing system that includes wall, floor, and ceiling materials that are mold and mildew resistant.

 Your damp or wet basement can cause more than just a headache; these issues can create bigger problems like mold, mildew, rot, structural damage, and a variety of health problems.

 If you think you have a basement waterproofing problem, request a free basement inspection and estimate today.
 Your certified specialist will find the source of the problem and provide an estimate for the best repairs for your home.

-Mid-State Basement Systems offers complete basement waterproofing services in Delaware, Westerville, Marysville, Reynoldsburg, Hilliard, Galloway, Springfield, Newark, Mansfield, Dublin and throughout the surrounding areas.
+Mid-State Basement Systems offers complete basement waterproofing services in Columbus, Lima, Chillicothe, Delaware, Westerville, Dublin, Newark, Marysville, Reynoldsburg, Hilliard, Mansfield and throughout the surrounding areas.

 Heavy equipment is brought in to dig out the entire perimeter of the basement.
 New drain lines are installed, and sometimes a waterproof coating is applied to foundation walls.
 This waterproofing strategy is expensive and often damages lawn and garden areas.
 Exterior drains are prone to clogging with silt and roots over time.

 This drain line is installed underneath the basement floor, just inside the foundation walls.
 The hidden drainage system brings water to a sump pit, where a sump pump automatically pumps it outside.
 Also known as a French Drain, this system is not prone to clogging; it's reliable and easy to service.

 A hollow plastic baseboard is installed along the base of basement walls to form a drainage channel that directs water to a sump pump system.
 A baseboard-type drainage system is sometimes recommended when the basement slab is too thin to accommodate a French Drain.